 Camera shutter speed explained

-One of the three essential components of photography is Shutter Speed.
+One of the three essential components of photography is camera shutter speed.
 It combines with the two other pillars – Aperture and ISO – to complete the exposure triangle.

 Shutter speed is a basic concept and is responsible for two important things: to change the brightness of the image and to create dramatic effects such as blurring motion or freezing action.
 In this article, we will go in-depth about this basic photography concept.